ssingh5-create/github-pages-with-jekyll/_posts/2020-06-12-The-Story-of-an-Exceptional-Student-Athlete-and-Communal-Member.md

 ---
-title: "The Story of an Excepetional Student, Athlete, and Communal Member"
+title: "The Story of an Exceptional Student, Athlete, and Communal Member"
 date: 2020-06-12
 ---
 author: Swayam Singh